Your health and safety are the number one priority.

 All students are encouraged to submit their FAFSA or WASFA, and apply for any additional third-party scholarships and grants to ensure they receive the maximum amount of aid as possible.
 Emergency financial aid has been made available through the CARES Act.

-To support the development and delivery of high-quality online curriculum, while maintaining low costs for individual students, the university is reducing the delivery fee for all fall courses from $35 to $5.
-Previously, the $35 fee was assessed for those courses that were designed for online delivery.
+To support the development and delivery of high-quality online curriculum, while maintaining low costs for individual students, the university is reducing the delivery fee for all online courses to $5/credit until further notice.
+Previously, the $35/credit fee was assessed for those courses that were designed solely for online delivery.

 Living on Campus